Annapari/sanity-template-nextjs-landing-pages/README.md

 ## Set up if you need to download the files

 You'll need to clone the GitHub repo or download the files to your local drive.
+To quickly do this run a terminal on your computer and cd/mkdir for the project to be save into. then run this code to clone the git repo

+$ git clone

-Open in visual studio code and check the `.env` file has stored a few environment variables that Next will use to pull data from the Sanity API.
+Open in visual studio code and save a new `.env` file to the main project folder.
+This will store a few environment variables that Next will use to pull data from the Sanity API.

 The Project ID is an alphanumeric 8-character string.